What it was like inside Microsoft during the worst cyberattack in history

 As we look to the future, it’s apparent that the next decade will be defined in part by issues like international norms for governments and practical steps to strengthen our cybersecurity defenses.
 Technology in some respects has created a more dangerous world.
 A country like the United States can no longer rely on large oceans to separate it from its rivals.
 The internet has made everyone each other’s next-door neighbor.
 And software that can be used for espionage can equally be used as ransomware or a weapon to disable a nation’s electrical grid or water supply.
 Ultimately, it’s easier to send code into battle than troops and missiles.

 None of this changed overnight or because of a single development.
-But with successive changes over the past decade, two things have become clear.
-We live in a world remade by technology.
-And we must grapple with the consequences for the new world we have created.
+But with successive changes over the past decade, two things have become clear: We live in a world remade by technology, and we must grapple with the consequences for the new world we have created.

+This excerpt is adapted from the new paperback edition of The New York Times bestseller Tools & Weapons: The Promise and Peril of the Digital Age, available Sept.
+7, 2021.